ArcherDiaz/Rivr/README.md

 ### **Overview**

-Like most projects, Rivr started out as a joke and a simple side project and would propbably never be finsihed.
+Like most projects, Rivr started out as a joke and a simple side project that would probably never be finished.
 But this quickly changed when the development process went at super sonic speeds!
-Hitting milestones after milestones before leaving photons in the dust as it propelled itself across the milky way.
+Hitting milestones after milestones before leaving photons in the dust!
+As it propelled itself across the milky way.

 ## Installation